getvariant/variant-java-demo/readme.md

 • Optionally, configure a custom Variant server URL

-Out-of-the-box, the demo application looks for Variant server at the default URL `http://localhost:5377/variant`.
+By default, the demo application looks for Variant server at the default URL `http://localhost:5377/variant`.
 If your server is running elsewhere, you must update the Variant client configuration file [/src/main/resources/variant.conf](https://github.com/getvariant/variant-java-demo/blob/master/src/main/resources/variant.conf) by setting the `server.url` property.
 Restart Variant server to have the new value take effect.

-## 3. Run the Demo Experiment
+## 3. Run the Demo

-The demo experiment is instrumented on the `New Owner` page.
-You navigate to it from the home page by clicking "Find Owners", followed by "New Owner".
+The demo comprises two variations: the feature toggle [`VetsHourlyRateFeature`](https://github.com/getvariant/variant-java-demo/blob/9affd4cc3992e8adf109a79532a1de75764ea38f/petclinic.schema#L44-L74) and the experiment ``. is instrumented on the `Veterinarians` page;navigate to it from the home page by clicking "Find Owners", followed by "New Owner".
 The original page, that the demo application comes with, looks like this:

 | <img src="http://www.getvariant.com/wp-content/uploads/2015/11/outOfTheBox-1024x892.png" alt="outOfTheBox" width="610" height="531" /> |
 | ------------- |